My Taiwan 2015 travelouge so far:

 Children fan arts.
 I’m sure you noticed the tatami?
 This building was built during the Japanese ruling in Taiwan hence the Japanese inspired style.
 I would love to see this place back to its original purpose like its heyday… a public bathhouse.

 Nearing the MRT, I saw Man Lai Hot Spring Ramen.
 The name of this ramen shop originally belongs to Man Ke Wu Ramen.
-You’ll have to click this link to find out the story (curious?).
+You’ll have to click the link (from few paragraphs above) to find out the story (curious?).

 After Beitou, we’re suppose to go to Tamsui BUT this princess (me) was so tired.
 So we cancelled our plan and head back to hostel.
 On the way back to hostel, we stopped by Taipei City Mall (it’s on the way ma).
 Lots of affordable shoes, umbrella, clothes, socks and souvenirs there.